cozydev-pink/protosearch/docs/contributing.md

 ```

 The `resolvers += ...` line is temporarily needed as protosearch is leveraging Laika snapshots.

-Start and sbt session by running `sbt` in your terminal.
+For step 3, start an sbt session by running `sbt` in your terminal.
 Now we can run `tlSite` for the http4s docs to build an index using our locally published version of protosearch:

 ```sh